-Old and New Mix in the Farmhouse Bedroom
+Old and New Mix

 Modern farmhouse style celebrates the traditional even while embracing the contemporary.
-Using found objects, antiques, or old-timey memorabilia as decor is a popular way to decorate the farmhouse bedroom.
-Here, three vintage straw hats add charm above the headboard.Continue to 3 of 50 below.
+Using found objects, antiques, or old-timey memorabilia as decor is a popular way to decorate a farmhouse bedroom.
+Here, three vintage straw hats add charm above the headboard.
+All other items, though, are new reproductions of classic items.Continue to 2 of 49 below.

 Fireplace in the Bedroom

 Shiplap walls are a hallmark of farmhouse style.
 Often white, but sometimes colored in soft hues, like the pale grayish-green shown here, these wood-clad walls add a warm touch that almost feels nostalgic.
-If you are unable to panel your walls with real wood, check out a "so real-looking you'll have to get up close to tell the difference" shiplap-design wallpaper.Continue to 5 of 50 below.
+If you are unable to panel your walls with real wood, check out a "so real-looking you'll have to get up close to tell the difference" shiplap-design wallpaper.Continue to 4 of 49 below.

 Quilts and the farmhouse decorating theme go together like peanut butter and jelly.
 While you might be able to find a vintage quilt online, at an antique mall, or in a specialty shop, feel free to purchase a new quilt that merely appears to be old.
-Layering a quilt over a bedspread, as in the room shown here, is another hallmark of the farmhouse style.Continue to 8 of 50 below.
+Layering a quilt over a bedspread, as in the room shown here, is another hallmark of the farmhouse style.Continue to 7 of 49 below.

 Girl's Farmhouse Bedroom

-The farmhouse theme works just as well in a preteen or teen’s bedroom as it does in the master suite.
-Here, a charming modern farmhouse girl’s bedroom is sweetened with touches of pink, a small chandelier, and floral-decorated straw hats as wall art.Continue to 9 of 50 below.
+The farmhouse theme works just as well in a preteen or teen’s bedroom as it does in the primary suite.
+Here, a charming modern farmhouse girl’s bedroom is sweetened with touches of pink, a small chandelier, and floral-decorated straw hats as wall art.
+The unfinished and painted ceiling with exposed rafters is essential to the rural feeling of this room.Continue to 8 of 49 below.

-Yellow and White in the Bedroom
+Yellow and White Color Scheme

 While there is no set palette for farmhouse style, you'll generally find plenty of white, along with soft color for accents.
 Case in point: this peaceful, country-farm bedroom from blog Farmhouse 5540.
-The wooden bench at the foot of the bed, along with the use of baskets for storage are other hallmarks of farmhouse style.Continue to 12 of 50 below.
+The wooden bench at the foot of the bed, along with the use of baskets for storage are other hallmarks of farmhouse style.Continue to 11 of 49 below.

 12 of 49